Skip to main content

 First-Year Engineering Design Day (FEDD) is an end-of-year opportunity for first-year engineering student teams to showcase their design projects and compete for awards.
 The projects are completed as part of the E 101 – Introduction to Engineering and Problem-Solving course, allowing students to practice core design concepts during their first year while learning how to work successfully on a design team.

-The College of Engineering at North Carolina State University would like to invite you to attend the 23rd Annual First-Year Engineering Design Day (FEDD).
-K12 teachers are invited to bring their students to FEDD on Friday, April 22, 2022.
-There will Engineering Ambassadors available to answer any questions during the event.
+The College of Engineering at North Carolina State University would like to invite you to attend the 24th Annual First-Year Engineering Design Day (FEDD).
+K12 teachers are invited to bring their students to FEDD on Friday, April 12, 2024.
+There will be Engineering Ambassadors available to answer any questions during the event.

 Check out our pictures from our past events!